oleeskild/obsidian-digital-garden/src/test/snapshot/snapshot.md

-This is a header transclusion that is slightly wrong in a way that obsidian fixes it but DG doesn't #known-issue
+This is a header transclusion that is slightly that uses a special character in the header

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

-This is above the header
 ## Header

 This should be in this header block

-## Another header

-This shouldn't be under a header transclusion

-Cheese

 </div></div>